 This year will see my big Final Fantasy push come to a close within the first few months.
 I’m currently playing through Lightning Returns.
 Once that’s finished, I’ll provide some thoughts on XIV (I game I play nearly every day).
 The backlog will finish out with Dissidia and Type-0.
 So once I’m all caught up with the series, it will be about time for XV to drop.
 I am looking very forward to being able to play and review XV while it’s still fresh.

 Gamewise, once the Final Fantasy stuff is out of the way, I’ll resuming my regular schedule by playing through a number of PS1 titles.
 This will be followed by Gameboy Color, N64, the onward to some of the PC games from the turn of the century, etc. Believe it or not, I really do have a plan… it’s just as twisted an convoluted as my cluttered mind.
 Essentially, this site serves and both a trip down memory lane for me (in terms of gaming), as well as a great project to help me plow through the endless backlog that many of us gamers find ourselves with.
-At the rate I’m going, I can foresee me clearing the out the cobwebs on nearly everything I want to play within the next 3 years.
+At the rate I’m going, I can foresee me clearing the out the cobwebs on nearly everything I want to play within the next three to four years.

 I hope those of you that read this blog regularly enjoy this journey with me.
 I do see site analytics and while this site is not a traffic hog, it does see a lot of regular activity.
 There’s a handful of what seem like steady readers.
 I don’t know if they are silent friends or strangers interested in what I’m doing, but they are there and I hope they like what they see.
 The rest of the traffic on this site is often driven from search engine results.
 People looking for reviews on certain games, etc.